univention/ox-connector/docs/ox-connector-app/limitations.rst

 As administrator, you need to monitor the list of errors manually and decide what to do (delete or retry).
-Meanwhile, the :program:`OX Connector` continues to process data it gets from the :term:`Listener`.
+Meanwhile, the :program:`OX Connector` continues to process data it gets from the :term:`Provisioning Service`.

 Note that certain errors are excluded from that behavior.
 When the :program:`OX Connector` encounters a problem that hints to a network error, it retries this